confidentsecurity/confidentcompute/CONTRIBUTING.md

 # Contributing

 We welcome contributions to this codebase.
 Please file issues or PRs in this github repo if there are changes you would like to see.
-We have no Contributors License Agreement and all accepted code will be released under the Apache 2.0 License.
+We have no Contributors License Agreement and all accepted code will be released under the Functional Source License, Version 1.1.

 Sensitive security-related issues should be reported to security@confident.security.